qmk/qmk_firmware/keyboards/exclusive/e6_rgb/keymaps/allleds/readme.md

-This folder turns RGB underglow and per-key RGB ON at the same time.
+This keymap turns RGB underglow and per-key RGB ON at the same time.

 While this is the case: